sarahquigley/mock-dom-element/README.md

 ## Grunt tasks

-### grunt serve
+### grunt build

-This tasks compiles all of the application's assets and serves the application.
+This tasks compiles Coffeescript source files to Javascript in the build directory.
+It watches those files for changes, and re-compiles them on change.

 This is the default grunt task.

-Command: `grunt` or `grunt serve`.
+Command: `grunt` or `grunt build`.

-This task also gives you the option of running unit tests and serving the application simultaneously.
-Tests will automatically re-run in response to changes in thesource code / specs.
+This task also gives you the option of running unit tests and compiling Coffeescript source files simultaneously.
+Tests will automatically re-run in response to changes in the source code / specs.

-Command: `grunt --test` or `grunt serve --test`
+Command: `grunt --test` or `grunt build --test`

 ### grunt test

-This task runs a single run of unit tests, and outputs the result to the console.
+This tasks compiles Coffeescript source files to Javascript in the build directory, and runs a single run of unit tests, outputing the test results to the console.
+Changes to files are not watched and the task terminates as soon as the unit tests complete.

 Command: `grunt test`